John Peters (RAF officer): Instructor

 He became a Squadron Leader in 1997, moving to Turkey, and left the RAF after 18 years.

 Publications

 Following repatriation by the Red Cross, Peters co-authored a book, Tornado Down, with his navigator, John Nichol.
-As of 2009 he works as a motivational speaker, often at university management schools.
-He is a practitioner of Myers-Briggs Type Indicator (MBTI).
-He has also worked as a representative of the Association of MBAs.

-Since 1999, he has been a partner of UPH Ltd.
+After leaving the RAF, he started a company, UPH, "to weave together the academic, experiential and outdoor to create an all-round improved-performance culture".

 Personal life

-He is married to Helen and has two children; a daughter Toni and a son Guy, who was commissioned into the Royal Tank Regiment.
-Guy won the Queen's Medal (awarded to the Officer Cadet gaining the highest score in military, practical and academic subjects) at the Royal Military Academy Sandhurst in 2014.
+He is married to Helen and has two children.
 The family live in Worcestershire near Bromsgrove.
 When at Cottesmore, and studying at the University of Leicester, Peters lived in Rutland.